yuvaldori/gigaspaces-wiki-jekyll/xap100/cpp-processing-unit.markdown

 The concept of OpenSpaces processing unit was designed around this fact.
 Your unit of scale is the processing unit.
 In order to scale, you need to run more processing units.
 You can scale your application by:

-- running multiple threads concurrently within the same process
+- Running multiple threads concurrently within the same process
-- running multiple processes concurrently within the same machine
+- Running multiple processes concurrently within the same machine
-- deploying multiple processes across multiple machines that are running concurrently and utilizing in an optimized manner your networked computer resources (aka grid)
+- Deploying multiple processes across multiple machines that are running concurrently and utilizing in an optimized manner your networked computer resources (aka grid)

 Nevertheless, often we cannot fully take advantage of the available horsepower, because we get stuck at the data access layer; i.e. we cannot feed the processes with the relevant data fast enough, for these to fully leverage their full CPU, network, and memory resources and complete a given job in the quickest manner, moving to the next one efficiently.